jihao/tas-springMVC-cassandra/README.markdown

 # About #

 ## How to Run ##
- * Eclipse: Run As-> Maven Build ->Goals jetty:run
+ * Eclipse: Run As-> Maven Build ->Goals tomcat7:run
- * CLI: mvn jetty:run
+ * CLI: mvn tomcat7:run

  in a browser go to <http://localhost:8080/tas-springMVC-cassandra/>